 5. Marking of vats

-Vats shall be marked with a plate by analogy with ADR 6.8.2.5.1., except the approval number and external design pressure.
+Vats shall be marked with a plate by analogy with 6.8.2.5.1., except the approval number and external design pressure.
 For the tests and inspections in accordance with 4.2 and 4.4, the marking shall be followed by “P”.
 For the tests and inspections in accordance with 4.3, the marking shall be followed by “L”.

 6. Requirements for the operation